GandhiNN/gandhinn.github.io/_posts/2025-07-16-docker-pull-and-self-signed-certificate.md

 {% endhighlight %}

 # How Docker Pull Works
+By default, Docker does not trust an insecure registry without a valid signed certificate.
+When you are working behind a corporate network, usually there will be a transparent proxy intercepting all HTTPS traffic and replaces the certificate with their own. .
+Sometimes, this certificate is not known by the third-party registries.
+Hence, the error mentioning the usage of "self-signed certificate" as shown above.

 When you are pulling the latest version of an image from a Docker registry by executing `docker pull cargo-lambda`, then Docker daemon will do the following:

 1. It identifies the `cargo-lambda` image and defaults to the "latest" tag (if the tag version is not specified)
 2. The Docker daemon contacts the registry.
 3. If authentication is required, the user shall prompted to provide valid credentials.